Ximene de Trencavel- 19 May 1355

 Even as Juan sang, the guards examined the rabbits, prepared them for roasting, dug a pit and gathered wood for a fire.
 Ximene looked around the glade, extremely satisfied with what she saw.
-She was more than a little taken aback however when one of the guards unexpectedly slipped his hands round her waist and gave her a big hug.
+She was more than a little taken aback however when one of the guards unexpectedly slipped his hands around her waist and gave her a big hug.

-‘Thank you Milady for giving us such a wonderful time.’
+‘Thank you, Milady for giving us such a wonderful time.’

 He pulled Ximene to one side.
 ‘He just forgot himself, Milady, he meant no harm.’

 Ximene kept a straight face, struggling to regain her composure.

 ‘I mean it.
 He meant no harm.
 He adores you.
 They all do.
 They think you are an angel, or perhaps a goddess… and they are not the only ones.
 Will you eat with us, M’lady?’

 ‘I will indeed, I have noticed how much trouble is being taken.’

 ‘Good they will like that… ” Henry was suddenly thoughtful.
 “Don Juan, I was surprised that he knows the barrack room songs.’